CARTAvis/carta-frontend/README.md

 ## Prerequisites
 The build process relies heavily on `npm` and `nodejs`, so make sure they are installed and accessible.
 We recommend using [Docker](https://www.docker.com) to perform WebAssembly compilation.
-If Docker is unavailable, the emscripten compiler (`emcc` version 1.39.18 recommended) needs to be available in the build environment.
+If Docker is unavailable, the Emscripten compiler (`emcc` version 1.39.18 recommended) needs to be available in the build environment.
+Installation instructions are available on the [Emscripten homepage](https://emscripten.org/docs/getting_started/downloads.html).

 ## Build process (using Docker)
 Initialise submodules and install package dependncies: